- A margin-top

 There is no such value as margin-none in CSS.
 However, setting the margin property to 0 (or any other value that makes sense for your layout) will effectively remove the margin from an element.

-The margin shorthand property can be used to set the margin for an element in a clockwise direction starting from the top.
+The margin-collapse property is used to set the margin around an element in relation to the next element.

 The margin-em property is used to set the margin for an element to be a fixed value relative to its font size.